KingOfBugbounty/KingOfBugBountyTips/README.md

 > @zeroc00I

 - [Explained comand](https://bit.ly/3jslKle)
+Shodan is a search engine that lets the user find specific types of computers connected to the internet, AWK Cuts the text and prints the third column. httpx is a fast and multi-purpose HTTP using -silent.
+Nuclei is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use, You need to download the nuclei templates.

 ```bash
 shodan domain DOMAIN TO BOUNTY | awk '{print $3}' | httpx -silent | nuclei -t /nuclei-templates/